mcd-3/cubed-game-collector/app/src/main/java/com/matthew/carvalhodagenais/cubedcollector/README.md

 Adapters for RecyclerViews
 ### data
 All things related to inner storage using Room
-- dao: Data Accesso Objects to interact with database tables
+- dao: Data Access Objects to interact with database tables
-- entities: Models mapped to databse tables
+- entities: Models mapped to database tables
 - repositories: Contains DAO functions for its respective models
 ### databinders
 Used in binding data and modifying data for layouts